 The Inca built a trail up the side of Huayna Picchu leading to its temple and terraces on top.
-The amount of visitors is restricted to 400 visitors per day, 2 groups of 200 visitors allowed between 7-8am and 10-11am daily.
+The amount of visitors is restricted to 400 visitors per day, 2 groups of 200 visitors are allowed between 7-8 am, and 10-11 am daily.
 When you arrive at the checkpoint to start your hiking adventure, you show your entrance ticket and passport.

 You then have to sign in by writing your name, age, country of origin, and time of departure.
 When you finish your hike, you will sign yourself out by writing down the time you finish your hike and return to the checkpoint from which your journey began.

-A very steep, exposed and dangerous pathway leads to the Wayna Picchu summit.
-Depending on the weather, the path can be slippery at times from the rainfall and there are some portions of the steep, 1.5-2 hour climb up the mountain that require the assistance from steel cables that act as railings and some portions of the climb that will require you to use both hands and feet.
+A very steep, exposed, and dangerous pathway leads to the Wayna Picchu summit.
+Depending on the weather, the path can be slippery at times from the rainfall, and there are some portions of the steep, 1.5-2 hour climb up the mountain that requires the assistance from steel cables that act as railings and some portions of the climb that will require you to use both hands and feet.

 Total cost= Machu Picchu + Huayna Picchu combination ticket= 150 S/ person ($60).
 Inca Rail Train from Ollantaytambo to Machu Picchu= 208 S/ person EACH way ($64 USD one way or $128 round-trip).
 Round trip bus ticket from downtown Machu Picchu to Machu Picchu site= 78 S/ person ($24 USD).